postylem/pmi-dependencies/README.md

 running [main.py](pmi-accuracy/main.py) gets PMI-based dependencies for sentences in PTB, using a language model to get PMI estimates, extracts a tree, calculates undirected attachment score, reports the results.

-- [langaugemodel.py](pmi-accuracy/langaugemodel.py) has a class for XLNet (todo, add one for BERT), with method to get a PMI matrix from a sentence (that is, from a list of Penn Treebank tokens).
+- [langaugemodel.py](pmi-accuracy/langaugemodel.py) has a class for each of the language models we're using, with method to get a PMI matrix from a sentence (that is, from a list of Penn Treebank tokens).
 - [parser.py](pmi-accuracy/parser.py) has the methods to get either a simple MST (Prim's algorithm) or a projective MST (Eisner's algorithm) from the PMI matrices.
 - [task.py](pmi-accuracy/task.py) has stuff for dealing with the raw PTB and getting a distance matrix (.conllx file -> torch tensor), to extract parse distance matrix, or linear string-distance matrix.

 ### The models we're testing